1: Release / Status

 What is your plan for Rodina’s future?

-My long-term, pie-in-the-sky goal would be to create a Daggerfall-style RPG where players can have have emergent experiences in a huge procedural world.
-Now, this is frankly a little crazy, but it’s not impossible.
-If Rodina were to make enough money, anything would be possible.
-However, failing hitting it big, the game will proceed slowly with incremental advancements that will be each fun in their own regard.
+My long-term, pie-in-the-sky goal is Daggerfall in Space, with fun gameplay.
+Now, this is frankly a little crazy, but it’s not impossible- the only thing standing in my way is money / opportunity.
+Until I hit it big, the game will proceed slowly with incremental advancements that will be each fun in their own regard.

 What are you going to work on next?